-Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.213(b)(1), in May 2018, Commerce received requests to conduct an administrative review of the AD order on CTL plate from Belgium from certain of the petitioners in this case3 for seven Belgian producers/exporters.
+Pursuant to section 751(a)(1) of the Tariff Act of 1930, as amended (the Act), and 19 CFR 351.213(b)(1), in May 2019, Commerce received requests to conduct an administrative review of the AD order on CTL plate from Belgium from certain of the petitioners in this case4 for four Belgian producers/exporters.
 Commerce also received requests to conduct an administrative review from Industeel and NLMK Belgium.
-On July 12, 2018, based on these timely requests, in accordance with 19 CFR 351.221(c)(1)(i), we initiated an administrative review of the AD order on CTL plate from Belgium.4
+On July 15, 2019, based on these timely requests, in accordance with 19 CFR 351.221(c)(1)(i), we initiated an administrative review of the AD order on CTL plate from Belgium.5

-In the Initiation Notice, Commerce indicated that, in the event that we limited the respondents selected for individual examination in accordance with section 777A(c)(2) of the Act, we would select mandatory respondents for individual examination based upon U.S. Customs and Border Protection (CBP) entry data.5 In August 2018, after considering the large number of potential producers/exporters involved in this administrative review, and the resources available to Commerce, we determined that it was not practicable to examine all exporters/producers of subject merchandise for which a review was requested.6 As a result, pursuant to section 777A(c)(2)(B) of the Act, we determined that we could reasonably individually examine only the two largest producers/exporters accounting for the largest volume of CTL plate from Belgium during the POR (i.e., Industeel and NLMK Belgium).
-Accordingly, we issued the AD questionnaire to these companies.
+In the Initiation Notice, Commerce indicated that, in the event that we limited the respondents selected for individual examination in accordance with section 777A(c)(2) of the Act, we would select mandatory respondents for individual examination based upon U.S. Customs and Border Protection (CBP) entry data.
+In August 2019, after considering the number of potential producers/exporters involved in this administrative review and the resources available to Commerce, we determined that it was not practicable to examine all exporters/producers of subject merchandise for which a review was requested.
+As a result, pursuant to section 777A(c)(2)(B) of the Act, we determined that we could reasonably individually examine only the two largest producers/exporters accounting for the largest volume of CTL plate from Belgium during the POR (i.e., Industeel and NLMK Belgium).
+Accordingly, we issued the AD questionnaire (questionnaire) to these companies.

-In September 2018, we received timely responses from Industeel and NLMK Belgium to section A (i.e., the section relating to general information) of the questionnaire, and in October 2018, we received responses from these companies to the remaining sections of the questionnaire (i.e., sections B, C, and D, the sections covering comparison market sales, U.S. sales, and cost of production (COP)/constructed value (CV), respectively).
-From December 2018 through May 2019, we issued supplemental sections A through D questionnaires to Industeel and NLMK Belgium.
-We received responses to these supplemental questionnaires from December 2018 through June 2019.
+In September 2019, we received timely responses from Industeel and NLMK Belgium to section A (i.e., the section relating to general information) of the questionnaire, and, in October 2019, we received responses from these companies to the remaining sections of the questionnaire (i.e., sections B, C, and D, the sections covering comparison market sales, U.S. sales, and cost of production (COP)/constructed value (CV), respectively).
+From January 2020 through May 2020, we issued supplemental sections A through D questionnaires to Industeel and NLMK Belgium.
+We received responses to these supplemental questionnaires from February 2020 through May 2020.